Orthofix Medical (NASDAQ:OFIX) Releases Quarterly Earnings Results, Beats Estimates By $0.14 EPS

-Orthofix Medical (NASDAQ:OFIX – Get Rating) posted its quarterly earnings results on Friday.
-The medical device company reported $0.27 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $0.13 by $0.14, MarketWatch Earnings reports.
+Orthofix Medical (NASDAQ:OFIX – Get Rating) released its earnings results on Thursday.
+The medical device company reported $0.27 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.13 by $0.14, MarketWatch Earnings reports.
 Orthofix Medical had a positive return on equity of 5.66% and a negative net margin of 3.27%.
-During the same period in the previous year, the company earned $0.44 earnings per share.
-Orthofix Medical updated its FY 2022 guidance to $0.580-$0.730 EPS.
+During the same period last year, the firm earned $0.44 earnings per share.

-Separately, Zacks Investment Research lowered Orthofix Medical from a “hold” rating to a “sell” rating in a report on Wednesday, January 5th.
+Separately, Zacks Investment Research downgraded Orthofix Medical from a “hold” rating to a “sell” rating in a research note on Wednesday, January 5th.

 Orthofix Medical Company Profile (Get Rating)